Mertatci1/talkoo/README.md

 Ensure all .env variables are properly configured in deployment environment.

-📄 License
-This project is not currently licensed.
-You may add a license of your choice (e.g., MIT, Apache 2.0) depending on your distribution preferences.

 🙌 Contributing
 Coming soon!
 (Or add your contribution guidelines here)